pulibrary/pulibrary.github.io/_posts/2019-04-16-preservation.md

 3. Migrating to a different platform is potentially more than a single copy operation - but at least GCS validates file integrity as part of the platform.
+4. Migrating versions would mean we have to use their API - fortunately it's well documented and battle tested.

 ### Delete a Full Book